NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator.rst

 on NVIDIA Ampere products.
 For guidance on configuring MIG support for the **NVIDIA GPU Operator** in an OpenShift Container Platform cluster, see the `user guide <https://docs.nvidia.com/datacenter/cloud-native/openshift/mig-ocp.html>`_.

 ----

+KubeVirt / OpenShift Virtualization
+""""""""""""""""""""""""""""""""""""

+Refer to the document :ref:`gpu-operator-kubevirt` for more information on how to use the GPU Operator to provision GPU nodes for running KubeVirt virtual machines with access to GPU.
+For guidance on using the GPU Operator with OpenShift Virtualization, refer to the document :ref:`nvidia-gpu-operator-openshift-virtualization-vgpu-enablement`.

 Outdated Kernels
 """"""""""""""""""""""""""